anttijuu/PGUnicodeCharacters/README.markdown

 This command line tool counts the occurrences of unique Unicode characters from text files.

+NB:

-NB: The tool *does not* check if the file is actually in the assumed UTF-8 format, so there may be issues.
+* The tool *does not* check if the file is actually in the assumed UTF-8 format, so there may be issues.

-When processing lots of and very large book files, running the tool takes *a long* time (like tens of minutes).
-While processing, the tool prints a dot for each file in the console, so you should be able to see some progress.
+* When processing lots of and very large book files, running the tool takes a long time, depending on your computer setup.

 ## Building